-First-year students are not allowed to take more than 15 semester hours per semester.
-After completion of 30 semester hours, a student who maintains a 3.0 on a scale of 4.0 academic average may request permission to carry 18 semester hours (six courses) during any given semester.
-A separate request must be made for each semester during which the student desires to exceed the normal load.
+First-year students are not allowed to take more than 15 hours per semester.
+After completion of 30 hours, a student who maintains a 3.0 average on a scale of 4.0 may request permission to carry 18 hours (six courses) during any given semester.
 Final approval is the responsibility of the College dean.
-Request forms may be obtained from the registrar's office.
+Contact the registrar's office for more information.